sanika79/Sentence-Transformers-and-Multi-task-Learning/README.md

 Advantages
 1. The information from the pre-trained backbone can be extracted and passed on to the task specific heads that are fine-tuned.
 2. Leads to reduction in learnable parameters
+3. Reduces training time.
+4. Smaller dataset

 Explanation
+Considering a frozen backbone, we are applying transfer learning which will alllow us to improve predictions because you'll learn a few things from different tasks that might be helpful and useful for your currents predictions on the task you're training on in NLP.
+And since your model has already learnt a lot , you will need less additional data to fine-tune the heads.

 If only one of the task-specific heads (either for Task A or Task B) should be frozen.